tedneward/Azgaarnoth/Classes/Mystic/Awakened.md

     npc.actions.append("***Psychic Redoubt (5 psi; concentration, 10 min.).*** You create a field of protective psychic energy.
 Choose any number of creatures within 30 feet of you.
 Until your concentration ends, each target has resistance to psychic damage and advantage on Intelligence, Wisdom, and Charisma saving throws.")

 def mantleofawe(npc):
     npc.bonusactions.append("***Psychic Focus: Mantle of Awe.*** While focused on this discipline, you gain a bonus to Charisma checks.
-The bonus equals half your Intelligence modifier (minimum of +1).")
+The bonus equals half your Intelligence modifier (minimum of +1).
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Charming Presence (1–7 psi).*** You exert an aura of sympathetic power.
 Roll 2d8 per psi point spent on this ability; the total is how many hit points worth of creatures this option can affect.
 Creatures within 30 feet of you are affected in ascending order of their hit point maximums, ignoring incapacitated creatures, creatures immune to being charmed, and creatures engaged in combat.
 Starting with the creature that has the lowest hit point maximum, each creature affected by this option is charmed by you for 10 minutes, regarding you as a friendly acquaintance.
 Subtract each creature’s hit point maximum from the total before moving on to the next creature.
 A creature’s hit point maximum must be equal to or less than the remaining total for that creature to be affected.")